Derek Ridgewell: Stephen Simmons

 In June 1975, three young white men, including 20 year-old Stephen Simmons, were in a car in Clapham when they were pulled over by Ridgewell and two other officers, who arrested them in connection with stolen mailbags.
 At trial, all three pleaded not guilty, but were convicted.
 Simmons was sent to Borstal in Hollesley Bay to serve eight months.
 He lost his job, car and flat, and subsequently suffered from chronic ill health.
 One of his co-defendants later became an alcoholic and died.

 In 2013, Simmons was listening to a radio programme about legal matters in which a barrister answered questions.
 Simmons called the programme to ask about his situation; the barrister suggested he make a Google search for the name of his arresting officer, which revealed Ridgewell's conviction.
 Simmons took his case to the Criminal Cases Review Commission (CCRC).
 That led to a 2018 appeal, and his conviction was overturned.
 It also emerged in court that Ridgewell had been responsible for several cases in which young black men were falsely accused of "mugging" on the London Underground.

+In 2026 the CCRC announced that the conviction of one of Simmons' co-defendants, Christopher Poulter, would be referred to the Court of Appeal.
+Poulter's conviction was quashed in September 2026, as was that of the third defendant, Kevin Biggs, who had died in 2004.